-If you aren’t 100% positive about what a foreclosure is or why they are more inexpensive, let me clear it up for you really fast.
+If you aren’t 100% sure about what a foreclosure is or why they are more budget friendly, let me clear it up for you really quick.

-Banks, however, aren’t in the home owning business, so they normally don’t wish to keep your house.
-Truly, they simply want to make back as much cash as possible that they lost when the debtor defaulted on the loan.
+Banks, however, aren’t in the residential or commercial property owning business, so they normally don’t wish to keep the house.
+Really, they simply wish to make back as much loan as possible that they lost when the debtor defaulted on the loan.

 Nearby Towns and CitiesAikensville